 Santa Cruz County Water Quality Status

-Santa Cruz County has permanently posted seven creeks and lagoons due to impaired water quality (listed from North to South):
+Santa Cruz County has permanently posted eight creeks and lagoons due to impaired water quality (listed from North to South):

 - Moore Creek Lagoon